DecentralisedGaming/Book/05_challenges_of_building_a_decentralised_game.md

 Achieving high transactions per second for a large number of players concurrently will require additional advancements in blockchain technology.
 Potentially a hybrid solution that can combine a vertical scaling solution with a horizontal scaling solution.

 As can be expected, there are often trade-offs between speed (actions per second), massiveness (number of concurrent players), complexity, and the amount of decentralisation.
-An overview of the architectural trade-offs are presented in Chapter 6 part b (“Comparing blockchain gaming architectures”), while an overview of scaling solutions is presented in a later chapter on scaling.
+An overview of the architectural trade-offs are presented in Chapter 6 part b ([Comparing blockchain gaming architectures](06b_comparing_blockchain_gaming_architectures.md)), while an overview of scaling solutions is presented in a later chapter on scaling.

 Additionally, clever game mechanics can hide delays to make them part of the experience.
 This allows weaknesses in technology to be hidden in such a way that players are not upset.